Gold-Nano Blog / Gold Nanoparticle Cancer Research Report #9

 In the study, researchers used two forms of polysaccharides (sugar) and gold nanorods to attack cancer cells in a living specimen (in vivo).

-In the next two boxes, in the graphic below, the combined sugars were bound to an amino acid called Azanide (NH2), to aid in the delivery of the cancer-killing molecule to the cancer cell.
+In the next two boxes, in the graphic below, the combined sugars were bound to an amino acid called Azanide (NH2) to aid in the delivery of the cancer-killing molecule to the cancer cell.

 Once the sugars were bound to the amino acid Azanide (NH2), gold nanorods were introduced into the solution to create the green cancer-killing molecule in the graphic above.

-After the Gold Nanorod and Polysaccharides (Au@PSa) molecules where created, they were injected into the living organism.
+After the Gold Nanorod and Polysaccharides (Au@PSa) molecules were created, they were injected into the living organism, and through Endocytosis, the Au@PSa entered into the cancer cells.

-Endocytosis is a process that all cells use to absorb molecules, in the process, the walls of a cell extend outward around a molecule slowly encompassing it, while pulling it into the cell.
+Endocytosis is a process that all cells use to absorb molecules.
+In the process, the walls of a cell extend outward around a molecule, slowly encompassing it while pulling it into the cell.

-Images taken after Photothermal Therapy, in the living specimens, revealed massive shrinking of cancerous cells and fragmented nuclei.
+The heating process is called 'Photothermal therapy.'
+Images taken after Photothermal Therapy in the living specimens reveal massive shrinking of cancerous cells and fragmented nuclei.

 In this next study, researchers from France, Canada, and Spain used gold nanoparticles with a silver core to attack and kill cancer cells.

+Silver is known for having the highest electrical conductivity, thermal conductivity, and reflective properties of any other metal.
 On the other hand, unlike silver or any other metal, gold does not tarnish, and it does not degrade.

 Researchers in this study produced hybrid nanoparticles made with a silver core surrounded by a shell of gold.

 The study involved using Photothermal therapy (PTT), which refers to using infrared wavelengths directed at the nanoparticles to make them heat up.
+Furthermore, the researchers used living specimens (in vivo) to conduct their studies.

-But, before they tested the bi-metallic nanoparticles, the researchers wanted to find out how each of the precious metals interacted biochemically alone in their efforts to kill cancer cells.
+But before they tested the bimetallic nanoparticles, the researchers wanted to find out how each of the precious metals interacted biochemically alone in their efforts to kill cancer cells.

 They found that silver nanoparticles created the greatest heating efficiency, but they also succumbed to the harsh, highly acidic biological conditions that are found inside a cancer cell, degrading their effectiveness.

-However, the gold nanoparticles were not affected by the harsh conditions inside the cancer cell, and their integrity was not compromised, but they didn't heat up as much as the silver nanoparticles,
+However, the gold nanoparticles were not affected by the harsh conditions inside the cancer cell, and their integrity was not compromised, but they didn't heat up as much as the silver nanoparticles.

-Ultimately, the researchers found that by encompassing silver nanoparticles around a golden shell created the best cancer-fighting tactic for their study.
+Ultimately, the researchers found that encompassing silver nanoparticles around a golden shell created the best cancer-fighting tactic for their study.

 As a result, Photo-Thermal Therapy (PTT) was successful in harnessing the combined effects of the Ag/AuNPs (silver/gold nanoparticles) in a living mouse tumor model (in vivo).